yavurb/rill/README.md

 logLevel = read?("env:LOG_LEVEL")?.trim()?.toLowerCase() ?? "debug"
 ```

-> [!Info] Once the configuration file is ready, you can execute any command listed below.
+> Once the configuration file is ready, you can execute any command listed below.

+### Quick note on Secrets

+Rill uses 1Password to store its secrets.
+The secrets are fetched using the `op` CLI tool.
+For more information, please refer to the [1Password CLI documentation](https://developer.1password.com/docs/cli).

+You can also see how we make use of `1Password` referring to `.github/workflows/deploy.yaml`.

 ## Commands :hammer: